 In cells B1-B4 of the spreadsheet below, the Excel Percentrank Function is used to calculate the relative position of various values within the array of values in cells A1-A9.

-Further examples of the Excel Percentrank function are provided on the Microsoft Office website
+For further examples of the Excel Percentrank function, see the Microsoft Office website

 If you get an error from the Excel Percentrank function this is likely to be one of the following: